 DO YOU LOVE A GOOD DETAIL-RICH SALES PAGE?

 If you’re a principal, AP, superintendent, or teacher leader looking to make your school more equitable, you probably already know that real change requires a disruption to the system.

 There's no need for me to tell you that the system of education has been steeped in white supremacy and ableism from the content we teach to the behavioral "norms" set for students.

 You've likely seen resistance to your calls for change take the form of doubling down on "the way way we've always done things," and you know that approach doesn't lead to equity.

 You may have even thought to yourself, "I can't do this on my own.
 I need teachers and students to buy-in, but they just see it as one more initiative."

-If you've said that last bit to yourself, I am right there with you.
 You can't do this alone, and you won't get buy-in if the change is seen as just one more thing to add to teachers' plates.